-Since that time, composites have been improved substantially, and are now successfully used in dental inlays placed in the back teeth as well.
+Since that time, composites have tried to improve, and are now used in dental inlays placed in the back teeth as well.

-Composites are used to restore decayed areas, and are also used for cosmetic improvements to the teeth, for instance by changing the color of the teeth or by reshaping disfigured teeth.
+Composites are used to try and restore decayed areas, and are also used for cosmetic changes to the teeth, for instance by changing the colour of the teeth or by reshaping disfigured teeth.

 How is a composite filling placed?

 Following preparation, we place the composite in layers, and using a special light that hardens each layer.
 When the process is complete, we shape the composite to the tooth.
 Finally, we we will polish the composite to prevent staining and early wear.

 How long does it take to place a composite?

 Placing a composite filling takes about 10-20 minutes longer than placing a silver filling.
 Placement time varies depending on the size and location of the cavity - the bigger the cavity, the longer it will take.

 What is the cost for tooth filling with composite material?

 Prices vary, but composites cost an average of about one-and-a-half times the price of a silver filling.
 Most dental insurance plans cover the cost of composite fillings up to the molar teeth.
 For the molars, they usually pay up to the price of a silver filling, and the patient pays the difference.